arpansahu/third_eye/Readme.md

 # Third Eye Project

-This project is with Django.
-The purpose of building this project is, a large population hesitate to visit doctors at first.
-So they try some home remedies first and then when they give up in home remedies, and they are still suffering from the same disease they visit doctors.
-This project is build to help them determine which is the most probable disease they would be suffering from.
-This is not recommended since Machine LEarning model is training on limited data collected by MIT.
-Only 53 symptoms are accounted in data.
-Moreover, Model is trained with 97.0 accuracy.
+The purpose of building this project is, for a large population to hesitate to visit doctors at first.
+So they try some home remedies first and then when they give up on home remedies, and they are still suffering from the same disease they visit doctors.
+This project is built to help them determine which is the most probable disease they would be suffering from.
+This is not recommended since the Machine Learning model is training on limited data collected by MIT.
+Only 53 symptoms are accounted for in the data.
+Moreover, the Model is trained with 97.0 accuracies.
 But in Filed of Medical ever 0.1 accuracy is important.
-It can be improved with other
-Machine LEarning Models.
-After getting the prediction users can also locate nearby medical facilities for India.
-Since I have saved only
-Indian Medical Facilities in my database.
+It can be improved with other Machine Learning Models.
+After getting the prediction users can also locate nearby medical facilities in India.
+Since I have saved only Indian Medical Facilities in my database.
 Although you can add your area hospitals too.

 -Implemented A simple Web App using Naive Bayes Machine Learning algorithm.